 Concerns in Rails: Everything You Need to Know

 Concerns are an important concept in Rails that can be confusing to understand for those new to Rails as well as seasoned practitioners.
-This post explains why we need concerns, how they work, and how to use them to simplify your code.
+This post explains what concerns are, how they work, and how & when you should use them to simplify your code, with practical, real-world examples.

 The Rails guide on concerns mixes in unrelated concepts such as validations, migrations, and views, making it overwhelming to understand the purpose of concerns to someone new to Rails.
 The Rails API documentation doesn’t help either.
 It starts with the assumption that the reader is already familiar with the problem concerns are trying to solve, and goes on to provide the solution, only adding to the confusion.

-So I did some research and found the web has many interesting nuggets of concern wisdom scattered around, like this blog post from DHH demonstrating the usage of concerns, or these answers from the A May of WTFs thread from the Core Rails members explaining concerns with a metaphor of writing.
+So I did some reading and found the web has many interesting nuggets of concern wisdom scattered around, like this blog post from DHH demonstrating the usage of concerns, or these answers from the A May of WTFs thread from the Core Rails members explaining concerns with a metaphor of writing.

 This blog post attempts to summarize these scattered pieces of information to paint a coherent picture, showing you how concerns can help you write better code.

-Here’s what I want you to get from this article:
+Sounds interesting?
 Let's begin...

 What is a Concern?